Fashion Marketing in China is Necessary… I am Olivier VEROT, local Expert in Douyin, Xiaohongshu, E-Reputation, and Tmall E-Commerce

 Think: A filter letting users “try-on” your heritage jacket with virtual hanfu twists, tied to a Tmall flash sale.
 Recruit 20 mid-tier KOLs (50K-200K followers) to kick it off: Michael Kors did this for Shanghai Fashion Week, spiking event attendance 35%.

-Pro tip: Integrate Douyin’s e-commerce links for seamless buys; brands see 3x impulse conversions from live demos.
+our Pro tip: Integrate Douyin’s e-commerce coupons for vip buyers; brands see 3x impulse conversions from live demos.

 Measure ROI like GMA: 10M views = $50K sales minimum.
 Ignore the algorithm’s love for duets and music syncs, and your vid dies in the feed.

-3. Master Xiaohongshu’s “Salon” Vibe: Build Lifestyle Tribes, Not Just Likes
+3. Xiaohongshu’s “Salon” Vibe: Build Lifestyle Tribes, Not Just Likes

 Xiaohongshu isn’t Instagram: it’s a 140M-user “cultural incubator” where 70% of fashion discovery happens via aspirational storytelling.